dancan-sandys/Akan-names-project-/README.md

 Incase of any issues using the site please contact: +254701824796 or dancan.oruko96@gmail.com

 ### License
-*The webapp is compatible with all devices and all OS's, consistent improvements are being made*
+*The webapp is compatible with all devices and all OS's.
+Consistent improvements are being made*

 Copyright (c) 2020 **Dancan Sandys Oruko**